 Since its release in August 2013, Wawata Topu has been selected to participate at many international film festivals.
 It has been translated into English, French, Spanish (courtesy of Bea & Kike), Portuguese (courtesy of Fundação Oriente in Dili), Italian (courtesy of Giacomo & Julia) and German (courtesy of Jan-Patrick Fischer).
 The film has received several reviews by the international press, and on the 26th February 2015, it obtained the Best Foreign Documentary Award at the American Online Film Awards ceremony in New York.
 In March 2015, the film received the Special Prize ‘Chandrika Sharma’ at the 7ème Édition du Festival International de Films Pêcheurs du Monde in Lorient (France).

 March 2017 — Film included as part of the exhibition ‘The Sculptures of Atauro Island’ at Charles Darwin University Art Gallery between 16 March and 15 July 2017.

-January 2017 — Film added to the GuideDoc catalogue.
+January 2017 — Added to the GuideDoc catalogue.

 December 2016 — Portuguese TV celebrity and UNPFA Goodwill Ambassador—Catarina Furtado, travels to Adara and interviews some of the characters inspired by our award-winning documentary for the RTP1 TV program ‘Príncipes do Nada‘.
 The program was broadcasted nationwide in Portugal on January 12th 2017.
 To watch it, click here and skip to minute 25.

 November 2016 — Academic paper ‘Linking Gender, Diving and Filmmaking: Conceptualising Film Outcomes as Narrative Capital Gains in the Making of Wawata Topu (Women Divers) in West Atauro, Timor-Leste‘ published at the Asian Fisheries Society.

-January 2016 — Case study included in the academic paper: ‘Ethnographic filmmaking as narrative capital enhancement among Atauro diverwomen: a theoretical exploration‘ published in Development in Practice, 2016 Vol. 26, No. 3, 262–271.
+January 2016 — Academic paper: ‘Ethnographic filmmaking as narrative capital enhancement among Atauro diverwomen: a theoretical exploration‘ published in Development in Practice, 2016 Vol. 26, No. 3, 262–271.

-September 2015 — Film added to the library catalogue at the Institute of Anthropology at the University of Cologne and the Kulturen der Welt (Museum of Anthropology).
+September 2015 — Added to the library catalogue at the Institute of Anthropology at the University of Cologne and the Kulturen der Welt (Museum of Anthropology).

 June 2015 — Added to the library catalogue (no. 8825) at the University of Melbourne.